Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 title: >-
   A Beginner's Complete Guide to Webflow: Features, Pricing, Templates, and Comparisons
-description: A beginner's introduction to Webflow
+description: >-
+  Discover everything about Webflow — pricing, templates, comparisons, tutorials, and careers.
+Your ultimate all-in-one Webflow resource.
 pagedescription: >-
   Discover everything about Webflow — pricing, templates, comparisons, tutorials, and careers.
 Your ultimate all-in-one Webflow resource.